hmn24/debugQ/README.md

 ### Typical Outputs:

-Only works for linux systems
+Only works for Unix-based systems

 ```
 q)d)a:([] a: til 1000000)